JIT and NHI Convergence

 The platforms are not competing when used together.
 Human JIT governs engineer access to production.
 NHI JIT governs workload access to downstream services.
 The audit streams from both should feed the same SIEM and inform the same access governance posture.
 That integration is the operational complexity cost of the two-platform approach; weigh it against the coverage gap in the one-platform approach.

 The JIT control objective is the same for human and non-human identities: no standing credentials, access only when in use.
 The mechanisms differ because the requesters differ.
-Buyers evaluating human JIT platforms in 2025 should map their NHI scope before finalizing a platform decision.
+Buyers evaluating human JIT platforms should map their NHI scope before finalizing a platform decision.
 If dedicated NHI coverage is required, plan for two platforms and their integration overhead from the outset rather than discovering the gap after deployment.